Naxdy/naxgcc-fw/README.md

 Now this sounds kind of bad at first, but keep in mind that for the first few milliseconds before and after this "golden" window, the likelihood is still very high ($\geq 75\%$) that your input will arrive at the frame you intended it for, so in total you will have a $\approx 12.66$ ms window where your inputs can reasonably be assumed to arrive at the frame you intended (sampling a random point from this 12.66ms window has a chance of $\gt 92\%$ of landing on the correct frame).

-In reality, there will still be a little bit of RNG, and you won't be able to eliminate it fully, at least not with 8ms polling, which unfortunately is a limitation on the console side, but more than half a frame of guaranteed input integrity, and ~12.66ms of "reasonable" input integrity is something that I, as a competitor, can live with.
+In reality, there will still be a little bit of RNG, and you won't be able to eliminate it fully, at least not with 8ms polling, which unfortunately is a limitation on the console side, but more than half a frame of guaranteed input integrity, and ~12.66ms of "reasonable" input integrity is something that I, as a competitor, _could_ live with, if I had to. (spoiler alert: I don't have to!)

 However, it's not that simple...